Online Learning Library

 There are three major steps to follow.

 2. We also need everyone to take time out to transfer their written field data into Excel format.
 Here is the link to the Excel file template you will need to fill out.
 Please download and fill out this spreadsheet to transfer over the field data into.
-We've filled in the first 24 survey rectangle slots in column A just so you know that each row is a new survey point.
-It's in the exact same format as the field data sheet essentially.
+We have filled in the first 20 rectangle rows in the first column just so you are aware where the data goes and that each row represents a new rectangle.
+It's in the exact same format as the field data sheet essentially with the exception of cells A1-A4.
 Remember to count your travel to and from your survey site as part of your volunteer hours as well as count the time you spent inputting data and record the grand total in cell c3!
-Save the file in the format of SurveyorLastname_TrailName_2022.
-If I didn't give you an actual trail name in the assignment, just name it after the park and some other signifier such as blaze color or trail section name (e.g., FahnestockBlue or SouthMtnHemlockFallsTrail).
+Save the file in the format of SurveyorLastname_TrailName_2023.
+If we didn't give you an actual trail name in the assignment, just name it after the park and some other signifier such as blaze color or trail section name (e.g., FahnestockBlue or SouthMtnHemlockFallsTrail).
 We have records of what everyone did so it's easy for us to know exactly where you were.

 3. Once the Excel spreadsheet is filled in, please email us at [email protected] to say you are done and have completed the above two steps with the Excel spreadsheet attached!